List of discontinued Bose headphones: QuietControl 30

 The "QuietControl 30" (QC30) in-ear wireless headphones were sold from 2016 until 2020.

 Sleepbuds

 In October 2019, after many complaints about poor battery life, Bose announced that it would discontinue selling Sleepbuds, which were earbuds that played soothing, ambient music while a person was asleep.
 Bose allowed customers to return the Sleepbuds for a full refund, and gave an explanation on their official website as to why the earphones were being discontinued.
 John Roselli, General Manager of Bose Corp, said: "We’ll go back to research, because we are committed to making our vision a reality.
 But today, we begin with something more important – doing whatever it takes to make things right with you."

-The successor to the Sleepbuds, the Sleepbuds II, were released on October 6, 2020 with an improved design and a longer battery life.
+The successor to the Sleepbuds, the Sleepbuds II, were released on October 6, 2020, with an improved design and a longer battery life.

+Sleepbuds II

+The Sleepbuds II were released in October 2020.
+They are designed to help wearers fall asleep faster by combining passive noise cancelling with silicone ear-tips, along with streamed audio in the form of soundscapess, ambient music, and white noise.
+The battery life is 16 hours and the USB-C supported carry case has a built-in lithium iodine battery that allows for three recharges.

+The Sleepbuds II are dependent on the proprietary Bose Sleep app for Android or iOS, which provides ambient sounds and an alarm clock.
+However, some users might find it inconvenient that it is required to manually synchronize the Bose Sleep app with events from other apps to not miss them, as the smartphone speaker will be masked by the headphones that only allow audio permission from the Bose Sleep.

+Sleepbuds II can be used as a tinnitus masker.
+Despite the very small size of the headphones, they may cause pressure pain on the ear for side-sleepers.

+In March 2023, Bose discontinued the Sleepbuds II, saying Despite their passionate following, Sleepbuds have not reached the level of adoption we hoped they would, and we’ve made the decision to focus our efforts on what matters most to our customers.
+This includes continuing research and development on our most popular products such as headphones, speakers, soundbars, and car audio, as well as on our critical technologies such as noise cancellation, hearing augmentation and astounding audio experiences.

+QuietComfort Earbuds

+The QuietComfort Earbuds (QC Earbuds) were released on 5 October 2020.
+The headset features improved noise-cancellation compared to the predecessor QuietComfort (QC) 20, coupled with a noise canceling microphone in the right headphone.

+It received CNET's Editors' Choice Award or 8.4/10 points for its active noise-cancelling.
+It also received a PCMag Editors' Choice award in 2020 for the best in-ear active noise-cancellation.